aleph-naught2tog/hello-native/README.md

 ![open in expo](readme_images/open_in_expo.PNG)

 If you'd rather use the xcode simulator, click the "Run on iOS simulator" link in the dev server page.
 If you get an error, run `sudo xcode-select -s /Applications/Xcode.app` in your terminal -- nothing will change visibly, then try pressing the button again.

+I had to quit Simulator once after that and then try reopening it again; then it said it was downloading the expo client onto the simulator device and things were fine.

 ### fyi